AuroraLS3/ROM-tools/documentation/tests.md

 ### Coverage

-05.05.2018 17:35 +2 GMT
+07.05.2018 10:58 +2 GMT

 Source | Line Coverage | Branch Coverage
 -- | -- | --
-Jacoco report | 92% | 75%
+Jacoco report | 93% | 82%
-Sonar | 89.4% | 75.9%
+Sonar | 91.8% | 83.0%

 Currently some of the functionality related to parsing files into games is not tested as that is likely to change in the near future when metadata is fetched from the internet.

 ## Manual testing

-Game parsing and UI functionality has been tested manually by adding ~2600 Atari 2600 games as a zip file and as extracted folder on Ubuntu 16.04 and Windows 10 machines.
+Game parsing and UI functionality has been tested manually by adding ~2000 Atari 2600 games as a zip file and as extracted folder on Ubuntu 16.04 and Windows 10 machines.
+Additional testing was performed by adding 300 files from my RetroPie collection that were parsed into 234 games (Correct amount).

 ## Remaining quality issues

-Currently multi-file games (Like PSX games) are not parsed into a single Game and remain seen as separate entities by the program.
+- Due to the extremely large amount of roms available not all combinations of files can be tested, and some might not function well with the program.
+- Some file types are used by multiple different console emulators (such as .bin, .cue, .iso) and the console can not be identified without use of a third party game metadata source.
+- Some .bin files take a long time because MD5 hashing takes longer on large files.
+- Warnings are not displayed to the user